-Reservations can be made from the first Monday in April until mid-October.
+Reservations can be made from late March until mid-October.
 (Group camping and backcountry reservations can be made all year.
 Backcountry sites are open from spring to fall.
 Winter camping is also available.)
-Please call 1-800-707-8480 for reservations and camping fees.
+Please call 1-204-848-7275 for reservations and camping fees.
 (Prices vary.)
+Wasagaming Campground Reservations are available online at www.pccamping.ca or by calling 1-877-RESERVE.